 Going game-like makes sure we don’t lose the reading aspect of RPE, but what can we do to maximize our read opportunities?
-At the HP Coaches Clinic, Julio Velasco talked about watching as training.
+At the HP Coaches Clinic in 2015, Julio Velasco talked about watching as training.
 I’ve talked about this from a coaching perspective (see Tip for Coaching Volleyball: Watch more volleyball!), but the same applies to players.
 The more they see, the better they will be able to read the game.
 Karch Kiraly actually took that a little further.
 He in showed how players could do simulated reps when waiting their turn in line, which connects seeing and doing.

 How can we increase reads in game play, though?